 Whilst the standardised measures used by the NHS to measure therapeutic change may be useful, empirical research has suggested that the client’s individual perception of what is helpful will have the biggest impact on change in therapy (Bohart & Tallman, 1999).
 To understand how therapeutic services can be improved, the team has conducted a thematic synthesis of 76 articles referring to helpful factors in the treatment of depression.
 The research spans across a range of NICE (National Institute for Health and Care Excellence) therapeutic interventions including CBT, counselling for depression, psychodynamic and arts psychotherapies.

 The research has resulted in the devising of a creative psychological therapy that encompasses movement, speech, visual arts and writing.
 The intervention includes activities focused on the connecting the arts with the body, experiencing and expressing emotions, sharing with others, working with insight and integrating useful material back to one’s life.
-More information is on our blog post ‘Workshop design and rationale’.
+More information is on our blog post ‘Workshop design and rationale’ or access our journal article from the British Journal of Guidance and Counselling http://bit.ly/2G7l8jB which details how the team developed the key active ingredients and the framework for a new pluralistic ‘meta-approach’ therapy for depression.
+This article also features an example of a group therapy workshop based on this new approach.

-The intervention has been piloted twice at a North West university.
+The intervention has been delivered three times at North West universities.
 The results of the first pilot can be read about here Arts for the Blues – a new creative psychological therapy for depression: a pilot workshop report

-NHS pilots have also been conducted with staff and service users from Greater Manchester Mental Health NHS Foundation Trust, the results of which will be published shortly.
+The intervention has also been delivered in community based mental health services in Merseyside, and with staff and service users from Greater Manchester Mental Health NHS Foundation Trust, the results of which will be published shortly.

 Creativity is a key thread running through the project – not just within the research and design of the intervention, but within data collection, analysis and dissemination.
 Indeed the project began under the name ‘Dancing the Blues’ www.dancingtheblues.org a research project for which a key outcome was the devising of a touring performance using movement, creative wording and music in response to the research.
 In all interventions, diverse methods of data collection will be employed including qualitative (word and arts based) and quantitative means.